For years, college has felt like an endpoint, the focus of so much of our kids’ energies. But it turns out to be just the beginning.

 The critical point is that the relationships are not merely social.
 They are organized to accomplish some work — a substantive exploration that students describe as “stretching” themselves.
 And almost without exception, students who feel they have not yet found themselves or fully hit their stride report that they have not developed such relationships.

 6. If it is an Option, Live on Campus Freshman Year

-“…living on campus had a direct, positive effect on learning outcomes, and educational aspirations had the greatest indirect effects on learning and intellectual development.
-In fact, living on campus had the greatest total effect (i.e., the combination of direct and indirect effects) on learning outcomes of any institutional characteristic. “
+…living on campus had a direct, positive effect on learning outcomes, and educational aspirations had the most significant indirect effects on learning and intellectual development.
+Living on campus had the most critical total effect (i.e., the combination of direct and indirect effects) on learning outcomes of any institutional characteristic.

-Even as our kids move on with their lives, it appears our influence is still very relevant.
-College can be a daunting and far more challenging experience that high school, requiring a great deal more self-direction.
-Some kids stumble their first year and can become demoralized.
-Research shows they are aided by a reminder that their parents’ confidence in them is undimmed and support unreserved.
+Some students stumble in their first year and can become demoralized.
+Research shows they are aided by a reminder that their parents’ confidence in them is undimmed and support them unreservedly.